MicrosoftDocs/VBA-Docs/Language/Reference/menus-commands.md

 Built-in menus appear on the menu bar across the top of the Visual Basic window.
 Each menu contains commands that relate to the menu name.
 For example, the **Format** menu contains commands used for formatting your form.

 Some of the commands have submenus that contains more specific commands.
 For example, the **Toolbars** command on the **View** menu has a submenu that contains the names of the toolbars and the **Customize** command.
-You can use the **Customize** command to modify the built-in menus or to add commands to the menu bar.
+Use the **Customize** command to modify the built-in menus or to add commands to the menu bar.

 - [Add-Ins menu](user-interface-help/add-ins-menu.md)
 - [Debug menu](user-interface-help/debug-menu.md)